plotdb/fedep/README.md

 If object is used, it contains following fields:

- - `name` - module name
+ - `name`: module name
- - `browserify` - true/object if browserify this module.
+ - `browserify`: true/object if browserify this module.
    - if it's an object, the object will be passed to browserify as it's option object.
- - `dir` - subdir to copy in this module. default `dist` if not specified
+ - `dir`: subdir to copy in this module. default `dist` if not specified
+ - `link`: set true to use symlink instead of copying. default false.
+   - always false if `browserify` is set to true.

 ## Alternatives